JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-A task responsible for building plugin and preparing a ZIP archive for testing and deployment.
+Builds the plugin and prepares the ZIP archive for testing and deployment.

 It takes the output of the [`prepareSandbox`](#prepareSandbox) task containing the built project with all its modules and dependencies, and the output of [`jarSearchableOptions`](#jarSearchableOptions) task.